(08) 9360 2964

 - Jennings, Mark.
 2012.
 ‘Unlikely comrades: The joys and challenges of community agencies working together in partnership, managing a shared project.’
 Evaluation report commissioned by CLAN WA and Murdoch University, Western Australia.

 - 2007.
 ‘Won’t you break free?’
 An ethnography of music and the divine-human encounter at an Australian Pentecostal church.
 TASA & SAANZ joint conference, University of Auckland.

 - 2008.
 That Feeling of Exaltation: An Ethnography of Music and Religious Experience at a Music Festival.
 Music, Culture and Society Conference, Monash University.

 - 2012.
 Elementary forms, Pentecostalism and the demise of Secularisation theory.
 Durkheim Symposium, Flinders University.

 - 2012.
 Music as Hierophany and Musicians as Shamans.
 IASPM conference, University of Tasmania.

 - 2013.
 An Extraordinary Degree of Exaltation: Durkheim, Effervescence and Pentecostalism’s defeat of Secularization.
 Reflections, Intersections and Aspirations: 50 years of Australian Sociology — TASA Conference, Monash University.

-- Jennings, M. (Pending publication —Submitted January 2014).
+- Jennings, M. (Pending publication —Accepted June 2014).
 ‘An Extraordinary Degree of Exaltation: Durkheim, Effervescence and Pentecostalism’s defeat of Secularization.’
 Social Compass.